hapostgres/pg_auto_failover/docs/security.rst

      the reload operation has been effective, and review your Postgres settings to verify that you have the expected result,

-  3. review youur HBA rules setup to change the pg_auto_failover rules from ``host`` to ``hostssl`` to disallow insecure connections.
+  3. review your HBA rules setup to change the pg_auto_failover rules from ``host`` to ``hostssl`` to disallow insecure connections.